Julie OrneeSurvey and Research Manager

-Upon graduation from Hope, Julie joined the Peace Corps and served two years in Macedonia as a youth community development volunteer.
-Prior to working at the Frost Research Center, she worked as the community impact manager at the United Way of McLean County in Bloomington, Illinois.
+Julie has been with the Frost Center since 2013.
+Upon graduation from Hope, she joined the Peace Corps and served two years in Macedonia as a youth community development volunteer.
+Prior to working at the Frost Center, she worked as the community impact manager at the United Way of McLean County in Bloomington, Illinois.
 There her primary responsibilities included program evaluation, needs assessments and community research.

-- M.A., sociology and community and economic development, 2012
+- M.A., sociology and community and economic development, Illinois State University, 2012

 - B.A., psychology and sociology, Hope College, 2006